home-assistant/home-assistant.io/source/_components/splunk.markdown

 ha_release: 0.13
 ---

 The `splunk` component makes it possible to log all state changes to an external [Splunk](http://splunk.com/) database using Splunk's HTTP Event Collector feature.
-You can either use this alone, or with the HomeAssistant for Splunk [app](https://github.com/miniconfig/splunk-homeassistant).
+You can either use this alone, or with the Home Assistant for Splunk [app](https://github.com/miniconfig/splunk-homeassistant).
 Since the HEC feature is new to Splunk, you will need to use at least version 6.3.

 To use the `splunk` component in your installation, add the following to your `configuration.yaml` file: